-Via Eric Topol comes word that they’re still winners:
+Via Eric Topol and the Associated Press comes word that they’re still winners:

 He refers us to an article by Terry Tang at AP News.
 Very interestingly, the article points out that not only was there abundant community spirit to encourage vaccinations, but that it was done in alliance between Navajo and Hopi peoples together.
 They have not always had frictionless relations in the past, so it’s just beautiful to see that kind of solidarity.